-Granted, Chase tries to offset this by offering extra upfront value with its unique automatic credit line increase and cash credit welcome offers, but these features don’t offer much of a leg up over other cards that deliver ongoing rewards and better balance transfer periods.
-Even the Slate Edge’s ongoing APR isn’t the best available at its 12.99 percent (variable) maximum reduced rate (the regular APR is 14.99 percent to 23.74 percent variable).
+Chase tries to create more incentive to hold onto the Slate Edge by throwing in its unique automatic credit line increase and ongoing interest rate reduction, but these features don’t offer much of a leg up over other cards that deliver ongoing rewards and similar balance transfer periods.

 The Citi® Double Cash Card earns up to 2 percent unlimited cash back on all purchases (1 percent at purchase, plus 1 percent upon payment) on top of an 18-month 0 percent intro APR for balance transfers made in the first four months.
 Afterward, its minimum 15.49 percent variable APR (up to 25.49 percent, depending on creditworthiness) is only 1 percent higher than the Slate Edge’s lowest rate.
 If you’ll be paying off your card on time each month, the rewards will be much more valuable than the interest rate in the long run anyway.